About Trani Cathedral

 Getting to Trani Cathedral

 The church sits apart from the other buildings, making it a distinctive structure and a focal point.
-The site is accessible by public transport, the Trani Light Rail station is around a 20 minute walk away.
+The site is accessible by public transport and the Trani Light Rail station is around a 20 minute walk away.